MY4

 Electrolytes and hydration: what to drink during training, not after

 Sweat takes more than water — it takes salts.
 If you don't replace them, both how you feel and your results decline.
-Here's a smart intra-workout strategy.
+Here's how the body actually absorbs fluid and why 'water + salt + a little carbohydrate' beats plain water.

 Water vs. water with electrolytes

 Not all fluids are retained equally.
-In a study comparing drinks by a hydration index, solutions with electrolytes and a small amount of nutrients were retained better than plain water [1].
-For training, that means more stable hydration.
+In a study comparing drinks by a hydration index, solutions with electrolytes and a small amount of nutrients were retained longer and better than plain water [1].
+Plain water quickly lowers blood osmolality and partly 'leaves' via urine — for training, that means less stable hydration.

 Sodium, potassium, magnesium — why each matters

-Sodium retains fluid and maintains water-salt balance; potassium is involved in muscle and heart function; magnesium in neuromuscular transmission.
-Deficits in these electrolytes during long efforts are linked to fatigue and cramps.
+Sodium retains fluid and maintains water-salt balance; potassium is involved in muscle and heart function; magnesium in neuromuscular transmission and hundreds of reactions [4].
+On cramps the science is cautious: the cause is more often neuromuscular over-excitation and fatigue than 'salt loss' alone [3] — but replacing electrolytes and staying hydrated remain a basic, sensible strategy in long efforts.
 MY4 SPORT MOTION contains sodium, potassium and magnesium citrates.

 Why carbs during exercise

-Maltodextrin and glucose provide rapidly available energy to working muscles and help sustain pace in long or intense sessions.
-It's 'fuel in the tank', not 'sugar for taste'.
+Beyond speeding water uptake, maltodextrin and glucose provide rapidly available energy to working muscles and help sustain pace in long or intense sessions.
+It's 'fuel in the tank' and a 'pump' for hydration — not 'sugar for taste'.

 MY4 SPORT MOTION in your bottle

 Dissolve an MY4 SPORT MOTION stick in your bottle and sip during training.
-Electrolytes + carbs = stable hydration and pace through your final set.
+Electrolytes + carbs = faster water uptake, stable hydration and pace through your final set.

 MY4 SPORT MOTION